-The Principal must learn about the road usage charge program by going to the web site, by reading a brochure, or by calling the help line.
+The Principal must learn about the road usage charge program.
+Road usage charge program information can be included in vehicle registration renewal notices, and/or an additional mailing in advance of the registration renewal notice.
+The Principal can also learn about the program by going to the web site, by reading a brochure, or by calling the help line.

-- The policy and operations agency must: - > Design and keep up-to-date a user-friendly web site and possibly a social media presence with complete information on how the program operates. - Prepare one or more brochures introducing the road usage charge and directing readers to sources for more information. - > Operate a road usage charge help telephone service. - > Prepare materials to be used by auto dealers, including enrollment forms.
+- The policy and operations entity must: - > Design and keep up-to-date a user-friendly web site and possibly a social media presence with complete information on how the program operates. - Prepare one or more brochures introducing the road usage charge and directing readers to sources for more information. - Operate a road usage charge help telephone service. - > Prepare materials to be used by auto dealers, including enrollment forms.